Foxtrot-Whiskey/growthstreet-zoo/README.rst

 David's Ideas:
 ---------------

-  DONE - add .pyc files to .gitignore
+  - DONE - add .pyc files to .gitignore
-  - documentation file. i.e. how to find the number of cages in the zoo.
-  - If you put prey and predator in the same cage, then all the prey should be eaten by the predator.
-  DONE - Make class names shorter.
+  - DONE - Make class names shorter.
 See smurf case
-  DONE - remove "kind" from classes
+  - DONE - remove "kind" from classes
-  DONE - add __str__ and __repr__ method to all classes
+  - DONE - add __str__ and __repr__ method to all classes
-  - Make 'super' BaseAnimal class.
+  - DONE  - Make 'super' BaseAnimal class.
 Extend other animals from it.
+  - If you put prey and predator in the same cage, then all the prey should be eaten by the predator.
+  - documentation file. i.e. how to find the number of cages in the zoo.

 george = Prey("George", "Bonobo")